VkumarStack/ECEM116C_Notes/Microarchitecture_Design.md

 - Figuring out the current instruction is done based on the `opcode`, which acts similarly to a large switch case
   - Some instructions may have multiple candidates, so `funct3` and `funct7` is used to further decode the instruction - an example of this is the `ALU`
   - ![Control Signals Table](./Images/Control_Signals_Table.png)
+## Delay and Timing Concerns
+- Logic performed by the datapath and controller is done in *parallel* and *synchronously*, which is why understanding the timing for each component (each unit, controller, and memory) is important for determining how long it would take for an operation to successfully execute
+  - Having a clock cycle be *faster* than this time would result in correction issues